Henry-Bernardin/Henry-Bernardin/README.md

 - 🌱 I am currently learning JavaScript,and React.
 - 💬 Ask me anything involving psychology.
 - 📫 How to reach me Henry.Bernardin@gmail.com
-- ⚡ Fun facts: I love collecting Funko Pop vinyl figures, learning about astronomy, and fascinated with miniature figurines.
+- ⚡ Fun facts: I love collecting Funko Pops, learning about astronomy, and fascinated with miniature figurines.

 <!--
 **Henry-Bernardin/Henry-Bernardin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.